mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 ![Build](/img/tflite/build.png){: .center-block :}

 Now plug in the board.
 It should show up as a drive.
 The driver should be installed during the IDE setup.
-If your ST-Link (on-board) programmer needs an firmware update IDE will prompt for it.
+If your ST-Link (on-board) programmer needs a firmware update IDE will prompt for it.
 Just follow its instructions.

 ![Drive](/img/tflite/drive.png){: .center-block :}

 Now run the program.
-This will load the binary in to the microcontroller.
+This will load the binary into the microcontroller.

 ![Run](/img/tflite/run.png){: .center-block :}